ebranger/galactica/instructions/users/README.md

 For computationally heavy work, please use one of the compute nodes.

-The cluster is sensitive to heavy disc I/O on the /home folder, so please consider rate limiting your reading/writing from/to files.
+The cluster is sensitive to heavy disc I/O on the /home folder, so please consider rate limiting your reading/writing from/to files at /home.

 ## Priorities